Mr. John Philligin

 H.S.
 Diploma with concentration in Violin, North Carolina School of the Arts

 Praised for his “rapid-fire playing and expressive vibrato”, violinist John Philligin has performed extensively throughout the East Coast as a soloist, chamber, and orchestral musician.
-From performing at the Embassy of Argentina, Strathmore Concert Hall, and the Kennedy Center Opera House, John has performed with a number of ensembles and collaborated with artists such as flutist Carol Wincenc, violinists Elina Vahala and Ittai Shapiro, tenor Juan Diego Flores, award winning Broadway actor Raul Esparza, entertainment legends Rita Moreno and Chita Rivera, and Grammy Award winning country legend, Ricky Skaggs.
+John has performed with a number of ensembles in venues such as the Embassy of Argentina, Strathmore Concert Hall, the Kennedy Center Opera House and Concert Hall.
+Collaborations with prominent artists include flutist Carol Wincenc, violinists Elina Vahala and Ittai Shapiro, tenor Juan Diego Flores, award winning Broadway actor Raul Esparza, entertainment legends Rita Moreno and Chita Rivera, and Grammy Award winning country legend, Ricky Skaggs.

 John received his musical education from the prestigious North Carolina School of the Arts in Winston-Salem, NC and the East Carolina University School of Music in Greenville, NC.
 While at ECU, John was the recipient of the Mary Ruth Hardy Violin Scholarship and studied with Ara Gregorian.
 John’s primary teachers include Kevin Lawrence, Diana Sundsvold, and Guillermo Ayerbe.
 John has received additional instruction through lessons with Ittai Shapira, Hagai Shaham, Jennifer Koh, Felicia Moye, Elina Vahala and Yehonatan Berick.
 John has a strong chamber music background having studied with Melissa Reardon, Jorge Richter, Emmanuel Gruber, Keiko Sekino, Eric Larson, Sheila Browne, and Joseph Genualdi.